Pollora/documentation/schedule-events.md

 # Scheduler

 The Schedule attribute provides an elegant way to create and manage WordPress cron jobs.
-It allows you to easily schedule recurring tasks in your WordPress application.
+It allows you to easily schedule recurring tasks in your WordPress application using multiple approaches: predefined schedules, enum values, or custom intervals.

 ## Basic Usage